Legal career of Mary Robinson: De Búrca and Anderson v Attorney General

 In 1975, Máirín de Búrca and Mary Anderson—with Robinson and Barrington serving as their representation—challenged the Juries Act 1927, which they believed was discriminatory towards both women and the working class.
 Though at the time women were in some circumstances legally permitted to serve on juries, the laws surrounding this were discriminatory: only ratepayers were permitted to serve on juries, which disenfranchised the working-class, and the law differentiated between male and female ratepayers.
 Where men could be compelled to attend jury service and could face legal repercussions for refusing, women could not be compelled and had to apply to be put on the jury list.
 As a result of this barrier, only three women sat on a jury between 1963 and 1973.
 Though the High Court rejected their challenge, in December 1975 the Supreme Court ruled in their favour.
-In March 1976, the government ratified the Juries Act 1976, which permitted every Irish citizen between the age of 18 and 65 the right to sit on a jury.
+The enactment of the Juries Act 1976 permitted every Irish citizen between the age of 18 and 65 the right to sit on a jury.

 Airey v Ireland

-In 1973, Josie Airey approached the European Commission of Human Rights in Strasbourg, arguing that by not providing her with legal aid in a civil case, Ireland was in contravention of agreements it had made on joining the European Economic Community.
+In 1973, Josie Airey applied to the European Commission of Human Rights in Strasbourg, arguing that by not providing her with legal aid in a civil case, Ireland was in breach of the European Convention on Human Rights.
 In July 1977, Airey's case was accepted by the commission, who granted Airey legal aid, and Robinson served as counsel.
 Airey's husband had been convicted of assaulting her in January 1972, following eight years of Airey unsuccessfully pursuing judicial separation.
 Her husband refused to sign the documents, and Airey was unable to take legal action against him as she was unable to afford the associated legal costs; at this time, the Irish state only granted legal aid in criminal cases.
 Having initially unsuccessfully pursued the case through the Irish courts, the European Court of Human Rights ruled in Airey's favour in 1979, and Ireland has provided legal aid in civil cases since.